sosy-lab/benchexec/doc/INSTALL.md

 ### Debian/Ubuntu

-For installing BenchExec on Debian or Ubuntu we recommend installing from our [PPA](https://launchpad.net/~sosy-lab/+archive/ubuntu/benchmarking):
+For installing BenchExec on Ubuntu we recommend installing from our [PPA](https://launchpad.net/~sosy-lab/+archive/ubuntu/benchmarking):

     sudo add-apt-repository ppa:sosy-lab/benchmarking
     sudo apt install benchexec

+On Debian and all Debian-derived distributions, such as Ubuntu, Mint, etc., you should be able to use our [SoSy-Lab APT repository](https://apt.sosy-lab.org):

+    sudo wget -O /etc/apt/sources.list.d/sosy-lab.sources https://apt.sosy-lab.org/sosy-lab.sources
+    sudo apt update
+    sudo apt install benchexec

 Alternatively, you can download our `.deb` package from [GitHub](https://github.com/sosy-lab/benchexec/releases) and install manually (note that the leading `./` is important, otherwise `apt` will not find the package):

-    apt install --install-recommends ./benchexec_*.deb
+    sudo apt install --install-recommends ./benchexec_*.deb

-On Ubuntu 21.10 and newer with the default cgroup config, this is all.
+On Ubuntu 21.10 and newer with the default cgroup config, and equivalently modern versions of other distributions, this is all.

 On older Ubuntu versions or those configured for cgroups v1, our package automatically configures the necessary cgroup permissions.